lycheekimchi/lycheekimchi.github.io/_journals/2020-05-05-how-does-this-work.md

 ---
-title: how does this work
+title: How does this work?
 layout: journal
 ---